Zhiwei5/heart_rate_databases_starter/README.md

 connect("mongodb://vcm-0000.vm.duke.edu:27017/heart_rate_app") # open up connection to db
 ```

-once your database is running and your connection string is set, you can run the starter program by running `main.py` after activating your `virtualenv` and installing all the dependencies listed in `requirements.txt`.
+once your database is running and your connection string is set, you can run the starter program by running `heartrate_datebase.py` after activating your `virtualenv` and installing all the dependencies listed in `requirements.txt`.

 ```
-python main.py
+heartrate_datebase.py
 ```